jonathansant/Orleans.Providers.ExtSqs/README.md

 ```

 ## Implementation
-The `SqsStreamProvider` is implemented using the Orleans Guidelines to implement a new `PersistentStreamProvider` over the PersistentStreamProvider class (shown in this page: http://dotnet.github.io/orleans/Orleans-Streams/Streams-Extensibility)
+The `ExtSqsStreamProvider` is implemented using the Orleans Guidelines to implement a new `PersistentStreamProvider` over the PersistentStreamProvider class (shown in this page: http://dotnet.github.io/orleans/Orleans-Streams/Streams-Extensibility).

+*Note*: that it is built upon the foundation of Microsoft's `SQSStreamProvider` found here: https://github.com/dotnet/orleans/tree/master/src/OrleansAWSUtils/Streams

 ## Queue Setup
 In order for the provider to work as expected there are some constraints on the queue naming:
 - Always start with a namespace - The provider will list all queues that begin with the supplied `QueuePrefix` in the configuration
 - Following the namespace the queue index must be appended - This will be used for load balancing purposes
 - Finally `.fifo` must be used for FIFO queues

 ### Queue Template

 ```